Positive Case Response Procedures

 The County Public Health Department is notified by the EOC Medical Support Team within 4 hours of learning of the positive case.

-EOC Safety Team to work with lab/ department management to disinfect and sanitize each area used by the infected person within the last 48 hours as required by Santa Clara County Public Health, focusing on frequently touched surfaces.
-All cleaning and disinfection procedures are consistent w/ specifications from the US Center for Diseases Control (CDC).
+EOC Safety Team works with local unit management to ensure disinfection of high-touch surfaces within affected areas used by the infected person (i.e., office, lab shop) within the last 24 hours.
+All cleaning and disinfection procedures are consistent with best practices and specifications from the US Center for Diseases Control (CDC).

-Any University personnel who had close contact with the infected person will be identified and promptly contacted by the Medical Support Team within 24 hours of the initial positive case report.
-A close contact is someone who was within six feet of the infected person for at least 15 minutes, beginning two days before the person had symptoms or tested positive and ending the last day they came to work.
+Any University personnel who had high-risk close contact with the infected person will be identified and promptly contacted by the Medical Support Team, typically within 24 hours of the initial positive case report.

-EOC Safety Team will work with lab/ department management to notify occupants of the building(s) where the infected person was present to self-monitor for COVID-19 symptoms for 14 days after the last day the infected person was at work.
+EOC Safety Team will work with schools and departments to notify occupants of the building(s) where the infected person was present to self-monitor for COVID-19 symptoms for 14 days after the last day the infected person was onsite (per California State Bill AB685).
+See this page for more information about the Local Notification of Positive Cases: AB 685 Notification.

 What should I do if I receive a building notification?

 Given the level of community spread in the county and broader Bay Area, COVID-19 cases are expected to occur on campus.
-The University is taking steps to isolate identified cases, test their close contacts, enhance cleaning of common areas across campus, and perform periodic screening to keep transmission rates low.
-The campus community is urged to continue complying with the Social Distancing Protocol requirements, including physical distancing, use of face coverings, and hand hygiene, as these measures significantly reduce the risk of acquiring and spreading COVID-19.
+The University is taking steps to isolate identified cases, test their high-risk close contacts, enhance cleaning of common areas across campus, and perform periodic screening to keep transmission rates low.
+The campus community is urged to continue use of face coverings, and hand hygiene, as these measures significantly reduce the risk of acquiring and spreading COVID-19.

-In addition, remember to complete your daily submission to Stanford’s Health Check if you are coming on-site.
-Health Check is an automated symptom tracker to keep our onsite population healthy through early self-reporting of COVID-like symptoms, exposures to sick contacts, and positive COVID testing.
+In addition, continue being mindful to avoid coming to class or work on-campus if you are feeling sick and to use the Health Check app which is an automated symptom tracker to keep our onsite population healthy through early self-reporting of COVID-like symptoms, exposures to sick contacts, and positive COVID testing.

 - You are advised to self-monitor for symptoms.